 - Hell yes to the way Prince wails out “Bambi!”
 It’s interesting because this album is a little different than the Prince sound of the 80s with “Purple Rain” and “Little Red Corvette” but yet you can totally hear that this is the precursor to all of that.
 There are some fun guitar licks in this song too.

 - “Still Waiting” the opening few bars of this song sound like it could be the theme song for a 70s sitcom.
-I know it’s not, but it’s got that sound.
+I know it’s not, but it has that sound.
 This is a ballad as well, but it’s a bit more mid-tempo than the two previous ones and I do like it a bit better than those two.

 - “With You” might be the cheesiest song I’ve ever heard.
 Love songs are so weird to listen to when you’re aromantic.